ben854719/Biometric-Aware-Fraud-Risk-Dashboard-with-Agentic-AI/README.md

 ## Objective:

-This fraud detection application is engineered for a high stakes fintech environments, integrating biometric signals, behavioral analytics, and Agentic AI Avatar to proactively identify, explain, and mitigate stock fraud in real time.
-Built with Matplotlib for dynamic visualization and Polars for scalable data modeling and cleaning, it applies ML-driven sentiment analysis to detect anomalous trading behavior with over 90% accuracy across multiple datasets.
-The system features adaptive thresholds that recalibrate based on market volatility and user behavior (boosting detection precision by 42%), and autonomous investigative agents that reduce manual review time by 60%.
-Key performance metrics include fraud detection latency under 2 seconds, dashboard uptime exceeding 99.9%, and a 28% increase in risk team engagement post-deployment — delivering transparent intelligence, scalable architecture, and avatar-led clarity for compliance and security teams.
+This fraud detection system blends biometric signals, behavioral analytics, and an agentic AI avatar to detect, explain, and mitigate stock fraud in real time.
+The application builts with Polars for scalable data modeling and Matplotlib for dynamic visualization, it applies ML-driven sentiment analysis with over 90% accuracy across multiple datasets.
+Adaptive thresholds recalibrate based on market volatility and user behavior, boosting detection precision by 42%, while autonomous investigative agents reduce manual review time by 60%.
+With sub-2-second detection latency, 99.9% dashboard uptime, and a 28% increase in risk team engagement, it delivers transparent intelligence and avatar-led clarity for compliance teams.
+Most fraud platforms stops at detection.
+This prototype goes further—bridging biometric signals with agentic AI to guide compliance teams through risk scenarios in real time.
+It’s the missing link between behavioral data and human-centered fraud response.

 ## Video of the project: